Comte de Lautréamont: Influence on others

 Kadour Naimi realized an adaptation of Les Chants de Maldoror, in theater in 1984, and as a film in 1997.

 A portion of Maldoror is recited toward the end of Jean-Luc Godard's 1967 film Week End.

 Situationist founder, filmmaker and author Guy Debord developed a section from Poésies II as thesis 207 in The Society of the Spectacle.
 The thesis covers plagiarism as a necessity and how it is implied by progress.
 It explains that plagiarism embraces an author's phrase, makes use of his expressions, erases a false idea, and replaces it with the right idea.
 His fellow Situationist Raoul Vaneigem placed considerable importance on the insights of Lautréamont, stating in the Introduction to The Revolution of Everyday Life that: "For as long as there have been men — and men who read Lautréamont — everything has been said and few people have gained anything from it."

 The writers Jean Paulhan and Henri Michaux have both counted Lautréamont as an influence on their work.

 Kenneth Anger claimed to have tried to make a film based on Maldoror, under the same title, but could not raise enough money to complete it.

 In recent years, invoking an obscure clause in the French civil code, Article 171, modern performance artist Shishaldin petitioned the government for permission to marry the author posthumously.

 John Ashbery, an American poet influenced by surrealism, entitled his 1992 collection Hotel Lautréamont, and the English edition notes that Lautréamont is "one of the forgotten presences alive" in the book.

 Brazilian author Joca Reiners Terron depicts the character of Isidoro Ducasse as one of the seven angels of the Apocalypse in his first novel, Não Há Nada Lá.
 Ducasse's character becomes obsessed with an edition of Les Fleurs du mal in the novel, while taking a trip by train through Europe.
 Both Ducasse and his Chants de Maldoror are also briefly mentioned in Jô Soares' 1995 novel O Xangô de Baker Street, and musician Rogério Skylab has a song inspired by, and named after, the Chants of Maldoror in his 2021 album Caos e Cosmos, Vol. 1.

 Isidore Ducasse is the given name of the fashion creator in William Klein's 1966 movie Who Are You, Polly Maggoo?.

 Lautréamont, as an unnamed "South American", appears as a character in Julio Cortázar's short story "The Other Heaven", which also uses quotations from Maldoror as epigraphs.

 French philosopher Gilles Deleuze and psychiatrist Félix Guattari cited Lautréamont twice over the course of their joint two-volume work, Capitalism and Schizophrenia, once in each volume.

+Róbert Wittinger composed a Maldoror Requiem, for 8 soloists, mixed choir, narrator and large orchestra, Op.42 (1984-86).